 Cochlear Implant Program

-Cochlear Implant ProgramThe OHSU Cochlear Implant program works with you, the patient, to develop the best approach to treating your hearing loss.
+Cochlear Implant ProgramThe OHSU Cochlear Implant program works with you, or you and your child with hearing loss, to develop the best possible personalized treatment approach.
 Our staff is dedicated to providing each patient with the best possible care and continuing assistance.
-We are the largest center for Cochlear Implants in the Northwest, and strive to provide the best care to each patient.
-Not everyone is a good candidate for a Cochlear Implant.
+We are the largest center for Cochlear Implants in the Pacific Northwest, and strive to provide the best care to each patient.
 Read on, or contact us, for more information.

 What is a Cochlear Implant?